YajasD/Getting-and-Cleaning-Data-Project/Codebook.md

 	'secondData.txt'94 which contains a second, independent tidy data set with the average of each variable for each activity and each subject from tidyData.txt

-Key Columns:
+Key Columns

--subjectID: ID numbers of the 30 subjects.
+1. subjectID: ID numbers of the 30 subjects.
--Activity: Descriptions of the activities.
+2. Activity: Descriptions of the activities.

 -Rest of the Columns:

- [1] \'94subjectID"                    "Activity"                    \
+ [1] "subjectID"                    "Activity"                    \
  [3] "activityID"                   "tBodyAccmeanX"               \
  [5] "tBodyAccmeanY"                "tBodyAccmeanZ"               \
  [7] "tGravityAccmeanX"             "tGravityAccmeanY"            \